AlwynBarry/blocks4cs/readme.txt

 **2025-04-26
 * Working version with all blocks using Alpine.js.
 But back-end would not use Alpine.js.
-Need to refactor it all to use PHP only.
+So needed to refactor it all to use PHP only.

 **2025-04-02
-* First attempt to move the Shortcode plugin to a block
+* First attempt to move the Shortcode plugin cs-js-integration to a block